ManuGithubSteam/LinJarK/INSTALL.md

 Installation of Modules
 ------------------------

-Go into the modules folder on github and download the module you want.
+Go into the modules folder on Github and download the module you want.

 https://github.com/ManuGithubSteam/LinJarK